 Dear clients, friends and family:

-Following is the 2015 third quarter net performance for CMG’s Tactical Investment Strategies along with our thoughts on each strategy over the past quarter.
-In addition, we have provided the net performance for the CMG Managed Blends and the CMG Classic Blends.
-We have also reflected the net performance for our tax-deferred variable annuity tactically managed programs.
+Following is the 2016 third quarter performance for CMG’s Tactical Investment Strategies along with our thoughts on each strategy over the past quarter.
 Market index performance is presented at the bottom of the chart.

 Within the total portfolio construction process, we believe it is important to include a number of non-correlating risk diversifiers (equity, fixed income and tactical exposure), that performance evaluation should be considered over a three to five year period vs. months and quarters, and that one should compare equity performance against an equity benchmark, bond against a bond benchmark and tactical against a tactical benchmark.
 Asset classes are non-correlating for a reason and should be viewed from that perspective.
 Of course, past performance does not predict or guarantee future returns.